 Everyone has stress.
 On top of that, your Crohn's disease brings its own stress.

 It doesn't cause the illness, but it can make you feel worse.
-Get regular exercise and do things that help you relax, like yoga and meditation.
+Try different techniques to see what helps you relax, like:

-You handle problems better when you're rested, so make sleep a priority, too.
+You handle problems better when you're rested, so also make sleep a priority.

 People who are both depressed and anxious are more likely to have flares.
 If you're feeling down or upset about your health (or anything else), let your family and friends know how they can help you.

 Don't hesitate to get help from your doctor, or from a counselor who has experience helping people with Crohn's or other long-term conditions.
 You may want to join a support group, where you get to talk to other people who know what you're going through because they've been there, too.

 While you're having a flare, try these methods to ease symptoms:

 - Apply a skin-protecting ointment to help heal the area around your anus.